 - Go slow when you’re packing the polyfill into the hat.
 You don’t want to tear the fabric.
-But if you do, remember that you’re going to glue the hat in a big twist, so you can hide a little oopsie, if you need to.
-So don’t give up!
+But if you do, remember that you’re going to glue the hat in a big twist, so you can hide a little oopsie if you need to.

 - If your gnome seems a little top heavy, you can add a second wood round, if necessary.

 - Don’t have any polymer clay?
 That’s ok!
-You can use a wood bead for the nose, then just go without hands and feet.
-I wouldn’t recommend using actual candy for the candies, though…that would mean leaving candy out.
-On your gnome.
+You can use a wood bead for the nose and hands.
+I wouldn’t recommend using actual candy for the candies, though as that would mean leaving candy out.